o3de/o3de.org/content/docs/userguide/mobile/support-intro.md

 ---
-description: ' Build, deploy, test, and troubleshoot &ALY; projects for Android and iOS devices. '
+description: ' Build, deploy, test, and troubleshoot Lumberyard projects for Android and iOS devices. '
-title: Developing for Android and iOS with &ALY;
+title: Developing for Android and iOS with Lumberyard
 ---
 # Developing for Android and iOS with Lumberyard {#mobile-support-intro}